top of page

 Back in the Saddle

-Needless to say, their standards for performance are high and their fan base is dedicated and enthusiastic.
+Needless to say their standards for performance are high and their fanbase are dedicated and enthusiastic.

-While the Saddledome was state of the art when it opened for business, it is starting to be a little long in the tooth more than 30 years later.
-Consequently, the Flames have begun talking about building a new facility in the not-too-distant future, although their CalgaryNEXT proposal may never come to fruition.
+While the Saddledome was state-of-the-art when it opened for business, it is starting to be a little long in the tooth more than 30 years later.

 Food & Beverage 4

-For the most part, there are the standard concession stands selling the standard selection of soft drinks, hot dogs, popcorn, etc., at fairly typical prices (hot dogs are $4.75, popcorn is $5.75).
-You’ll also find Budweiser on tap at all the regular concession stands ($8.75).
+For the most part, there are the standard concessions stands selling the standard selection of soft drinks, hot dogs, popcorn, etc., at fairly typical prices (hot dogs are $7.50, nachos are $11.50).
+You’ll also find Original 16 on tap at all the regular concession stands ($11.75 for a glass).

 Atmosphere 4

 The atmosphere, not surprisingly, is pretty fired up.
-Music is played throughout the game (some people like this; some not so much) and fans are encouraged by the announcer to cheer their team and taunt the opposition.
+Music is played throughout the game (some people I’ve talked to like this; some not so much), and fans are encouraged by the announcer to cheer their team and taunt the opposition.
 As a result, the fans at Roughnecks games are quite boisterous.

-The Roughnecks have won two league championships in their 10 seasons in the NLL and have earned the Champion’s Cup both times at home in the Saddledome.
-Consequently, the energy and sense of pride the team brings to the stadium is very strong and the entire building and the people inside seem to feed off it.
+The Roughnecks have won three league championships in their time in the NLL.
+Consequently, the energy and sense of pride the team brings to the stadium is very strong, and the entire building and the people inside seem to feed off it.
 It is infectious and makes for an entertaining, exciting event.

 Adding to the overall atmosphere are the championship banners displayed in the rafters, giving a sense that the Roughnecks are indeed home.

 The downside is that attendance at Roughnecks games is usually around half of the Saddledome’s capacity.
-In spite of the energy in the occupied parts of the stands, it still at times can feel pretty empty, although crowds of 10,000 or more are becoming more and more frequent.
-In fact, in the 2016 regular season only three of the team’s eight home games had fewer than 10,000 fans in attendance.
+In spite of the energy in the occupied parts of the stands, it still, at times, can feel pretty empty, although crowds of 10,000 or more are the norm.
+In fact, in the 2025 regular season, Calgary had the second-best attendance in the NLL.

 Neighborhood 3

 The Saddledome is situated on the Calgary Stampede Grounds, located on the southeast edge of the downtown core.
-There isn’t much happening in the immediate neighbourhood, but it is slowly becoming more and more gentrified, which means more dining and entertainment options in the immediate vicinity are popping up.
+Victoria Park, the neighbourhood directly north, is slowly becoming more and more gentrified, which means more dining and entertainment options in the immediate vicinity are popping up.

 One of the relatively new locations is the Cowboys Casino, just north of the ‘Dome on the Stampede Grounds.
-The Casino now features no fewer than four different restaurants.
-The Zen 8 Grill in the casino offers a great meal.
+The Casino features several restaurants, including Melrose Café, Centre Bar, and Hitman’s Bar.

 Fans 4